JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-webs.md

 Must have also Lighthouse-CI:

 Could it also be a check on exposed API endpoints?

 At least to have CORS and Rate limiting (?)

+Whatever this is...I made it work into a secondary mission.

+A side side side project.

+I mean...the photo gallery v2 things i was tinkering during xmas *now winter holidays*

+It incorporated a programmatic 101 web audit.

+do-your-instagram
+POST!!!!!!!!!! and repossss

 ---